How domestic properties are assessed for Council Tax bands

 Wales

 Many HMOs were originally built as large houses but are now occupied by multiple households.
 The starting point is that each separately let part qualifies as a separate dwelling with its own band, whether or not it is self-contained.
-There may be circumstances, however, where the VOA can amalgamate the bands in particular circumstances.
-Here are some examples of how different types of HMO are banded:
+There may be circumstances where the VOA can amalgamate the bands.

 There’s more information available in practice note 6: premises in multiple occupation.

-Your local authority calculates a separate Council Tax bill for every property banded and collects payments.
+Your local council calculates a separate Council Tax bill for every property banded and collects payments.
 The council is responsible for applying relevant discounts or exemptions.

-If you believe your band is wrong, or your household shouldn’t be banded at all, you may be eligible to appeal.
+If you believe your band is wrong, or your property should not be banded at all, you may be eligible to appeal.

 Holiday lets

-Any property that is used for commercial purposes may need to be rated for business rates purposes, depending on the exact nature of its usage.
+Any property that is used for commercial purposes may need to be rated for business rates purposes, depending on how it is used.

-Find out more about the rules around usage for holiday accommodations.
+You can find out more about the rules around holiday accommodation.

 Council Tax bands and annexes